alby1976/Explainable-Deep-Autoencoder/README.md

 - (optional) WebGestalt also provides online Enrichment Analysis service with clear figures.
 They provide Over-Representation Analysis (ORA), Gene Set Enrichment Analysis (GSEA) and Network Topology-based Analysis (NTA).
 Here is the website: http://www.webgestalt.org/#

+### 5.Demonstration

+- Example data: please find the example data at **data_example.csv**.
+Please note that the example data is fake and small size, the training result could be bad.
+- If you are confused about the process, feel free to check out the demonstration in the folder **example**.

 ## License
 **This project is licensed under the MIT License**